tasnimsamir/Hosting-a-Full-Stack-Application/documentation/pipeline.md

     * api

 * Frontend steps:
-    1. Spin Up Environment
+    1. Spin Up Environment: install node js and its packages
-    2. Preparing Environment Variables
+    2. Preparing Environment Variables:  exports all environment variables from CircleCI configuration to a .env file
-    3. Checkout
+    3. Checkout: go to the root directory
-    4. Install dependencies
+    4. Install dependencies: install packages in package.json
-    5. Install aws cli
+    5. Install aws cli: to implement aws cli commands used in deployment
-    6. Building and Deploying
+    6. Building and Deploying: execute building and deploying commands in package.json scripts

 * API steps:
-    1. Spin Up Environment
+    1. Spin Up Environment:install node js and its packages
-    2. Preparing Environment Variables
+    2. Preparing Environment Variables: exports all environment variables from CircleCI configuration to a .env file
-    3. Checkout
+    3. Checkout: go to the root directory
-    4. Install dependencies
+    4. Install dependencies: install packages in package.json
-    5. Setting up Elastic Beanstalk cli
+    5. Setting up Elastic Beanstalk cli: to implement eb cli commands used in deployment
-    6. Building and Deploying
+    6. Building and Deploying: execute building and deploying commands in package.json scripts

 * Workflow: